Brickster/git-commands/README.md

 ## Testing and OS Support

-`git-commands` has been tested using git 2.20.1 and Python 2.7.15 on macOS Mojave and Ubuntu Trusty Tahr.
+`git-commands` has been tested using git 2.27.0, Python 2.7.15 and 3.9.6, and on macOS 11 Big Sur and Ubuntu Xenial Xerus.
 To confirm on your own system, install the test dependencies and run the test suite.
+Note that non-CI environments should not include nose2's `--config` flag or functional tests will read/write/delete global and system configs.
+Add this flag to local testing at your own discretion.

 ```
-pip install requirements-test.txt
+pip install --user -r requirements-test.txt
 nose2
 ```